- 25.9% of marketers mentioned that one of their biggest challenges was understanding the quality of leads.

 Step 3: Finalize on lead scoring software

-Choose a lead scoring tool that doesn’t limit you to their lead scoring model or allows a flexible system.
-Get your dream lead scoring tool – read our expert recommendations now!
+Choose from the best lead scoring tools that don’t limit you to their lead scoring model or allow a flexible system.

 Step 4: Build a custom lead score model